TNGPS/gameye-sdk-docs/README.md

 ## Start a match

-At the command site of the API we have two command, one to `start` a match an one for `stop`ing the match.
+At the command site of the API we have two commands, one to `start` a match an one to `stop` a match.

 `Command`s will not give a result back (just a status code indicating success or error), therefore you need to provide your own unique `matchKey` as a reference for the match.

-In the sample code we a timestamp with suffient large resolution as a match key, but any unique (string) ID will do.
+In the sample code we a timestamp with sufficient large resolution as a match key, but any unique (string) ID will do.

 To `start` a match you need the following input:
 1. a `gameKey` to specify the game (e.g. "csgo")
-1. a list of `locationKeys` where you want your servers to be deployed
+1. a list of `locationKeys` where you want your match to be hosted
 1. a `templateKey` to select a known game template (see above)
-1. a unique `matchkey` for reference of the match
+1. a unique `matchkey` as a reference for the match
-1. optional a set of match `config`uration parameters (see above)
+1. optional a set of match configuuration parameters (see above)

-### start and stop a match (raw API)
+### Start and stop a match (raw API)

 In case of the raw API you simply POST all argumments to the `/action/start-match` like this: